i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/packages/server-wallet/src/docs/index.md

 > - `{{PKG_NAME}}/dist/cjs/index.node`: for Node.js CJS module
 > - `{{PKG_NAME}}/dist/esm/index.node`: for Node.js ESM module
 >
 > If you are coding TypeScript, types will not be automatically detected when using the specific versions.
-You can easily get the types in by creating a `{{PKG_NAME}}.d.ts` file with just the line:
+You can easily get the types in by creating adding to a types declaration file (`.d.ts`) the following line:
 >
 > ```typescript
-> declare module '{{PKG_NAME}}/dist/cjs/index.node' // use the specific file you were importing
+> declare module '{{PKG_NAME}}/dist/esm/index.browser' // use the specific file you were importing
 > ```

 The server wallet uses a file as storage.
 Optional `filepath` is the path to the Wallet's storage file.
 If you are using a container it should be a path to a file that persists (like one in a volume)